lizzybrooks/code-based-art/week1/readme.md

 3. A short break (10 mins)
 4. Introduction to the Processing software ([tutorial](https://www.raspberrypi.org/learning/introduction-to-processing/worksheet/) and experiments) (30 minutes)
-5. Project 1: draw a self-portrait or series of self portraits (60 minutes) ··Challenge: add incremental movement to your portrait ··Challenge: draw a self-portrait in a style that mimics a famous artist or art movement (e.g. [Impressionism]··(http://mattdesl.github.io/impressionist/app/), Cubism, Mondrian)
+5. Project 1: draw a self-portrait or series of self portraits (60 minutes) ··*Challenge: add incremental movement to your portrait ··*Challenge: draw a self-portrait in a style that mimics a famous artist or art movement (e.g. [Impressionism](http://mattdesl.github.io/impressionist/app/), Cubism, Mondrian)
 6. Share work and discuss (30 minutes)